 How would you measure success for the team and for this role?

-How fast are you looking to fill this position?
+How quickly are you looking to fill this position?

 I hope to be considered to move forward, if so, what is the next step?